Low-Carb Breakfast Tacos (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using low-carb tortillas would make this a great choice for most low-carb eating plans except for Keto, but tortillas are limited to Phase 2 or 3 for the South Beach Diet.
+Using low-carb tortillas would make the Breakfast Tacos a great choice for low-carb eating plans and if you choose a tortilla that’s really low in net carbs this would work for for Keto.
+Tortillas are limited to Phase 2 or 3 for the South Beach Diet.
 South Beach would recommend the turkey breakfast sausage I used, but if you’re following another type of low-carb plan you may prefer pork sausage.

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.